Imitative Membership Inference Attack: Evaluation

 \mypara{Impact of Different Membership Signals} We analyze how the choice of membership signal affects the performance of \mymethod.
 The signal is used both to train imitative models and to compute final scores for inference.
 We compare three options: (i) \textit{loss}, which uses the output loss of a query instance; (ii) \textit{probability}, our default approach, which uses the softmax output probabilities; (iii) \textit{pre-softmax}, which uses the outputs of the final layer before softmax.
 While all black-box MIAs assume access only to probabilities, using pre-softmax activation is also common in the implementation of many attacks~\cite{sp22lira, iclr23canary, icml24rmia, ndss26cpmia}.
 Results for both adaptive and non-adaptive settings are shown in~\Cref{tab:impact_imitative_signals}.
 As observed, using the prediction loss significantly degrades performance, and using pre-softmax activation instead of probabilities consistently yields better results.
 We also find that using pre-softmax activation to compute scaled confidence scores is numerically more stable and computationally simpler, as it avoids the logarithmic operation on probability values.
 These results are consistent with previous studies~\cite{sp22lira}, and we recommend using pre-softmax activation for our attack when available.

-\mypara{Impact of Model Architectures and Distribution Shift} We also examine the robustness of \mymethod in two scenarios: (i) when the adversary is unaware of the target model's architecture, and (ii) when there is a distribution mismatch between the adversary's data and the target's data.
-Experimental results show that mismatched model architectures have a minor impact on \mymethods performance.
-Distribution shifts would cause a noticeable performance drop for our attack, a trend also observed in prior work~\cite{sp22lira,ndss26cpmia,icml24rmia}.
-Due to the page limit, these experiments are detailed in~\Cref{appendix:abaltion}.
+\mypara{Additional Ablation Studies} We also evaluate the robustness of \mymethod under varying query budgets, scenarios where the adversary is unaware of the target model's architecture, and cases involving distribution mismatches between the adversary's data and the target's data.
+Due to space limitations, the results of these experiments are provided in Appendix~\ref{appendix:ablation}.